-6.6 Specific Situations
+6.4 Specific Situations

 - A. Extent of Analysis: The requirements for ensuring reasonable costs in contracting apply to all SHA procurement activities (goods, supplies, construction, consultant, services), including changes to contracts.
 The method and degree of analysis is dependent on the facts surrounding the particular procurement situation.
-Thus, there is some degree in which each analysis is treated on a case-by-case basis depending on the size, nature, and complexity of the contract or Change Order. - B. Negotiation of Profit: Profit shall be negotiated separately in all cases where there is no price competition.
-To establish a fair and reasonable profit, consideration will be given to the complexity of the work to be performed, the risk borne by the contractor, the contractor's investment, the amount of subcontracting, the quality of its record of past performance, and industry profit rates in the surrounding geographical area for similar work.

-- C. Federal Cost Principles: For federally funded projects: - 1.
-The costs or prices based on estimated costs for contracts will be allowable only to the extent that costs incurred or cost estimates included in negotiated prices are consistent with Federal cost principles.
-(See 24 CFR 85.22) - 2.
-The cost plus a percentage of cost and percentage of construction cost methods of contracting shall not be used.
-(See 24 CFR 85.36(f)(4)) - D. Time-and-Materials Contracts: A time-and-materials contract may be used only: - 1.
+Thus, there is some degree in which each analysis is treated on a case-by-case basis depending on the size, nature, and complexity of the contract or Change Order. - B. Federal Cost Principles: For federally funded projects: - The costs or prices based on estimated costs for contracts under Federal award are allowable only to the extent that costs incurred, or cost estimates included in negotiated prices would be allowable for the non-federal entity under (See 24 CFR 85.22 & 2 CFR 200.323 ©) - Cost Practices Prohibited: The cost plus a percentage of cost and percentage of construction cost methods of contracting must not be used.
+(See 24 CFR 85.36(f)(4)2 CFR 200.323(d)) - C. Time-and-Materials Contracts: A time-and-materials contract may be used only: - 1.
 After a determination that no other contract payment type is suitable, and - 2.
-If the contract includes a ceiling price that the contractor exceeds at its own risk.
+If the contract includes a ceiling price that the contractor exceeds at its own risk. - Time and material type contract means a contract whose cost to SHA is the sum of: - The actual costs of materials and - Direct labor hours charged at fixed hourly rates that reflect wages, general and administrative expenses, and profit.
+2 CFR §200.318(j)(1) -§200.318(j)(2).